danielg0/fyp/report.md

 # Abstract {.unnumbered}

-Efficient evaluation of novel hardware designs is important for effective architectural research.
+Fast evaluation of new hardware ideas is important for effective architectural research.
 Representative sampling techniques such as SimPoint assist in this by estimating performance metrics from simulations of a part of a program.
-In this report, we will:
+It has been shown that these estimates can be very accurate when simulation intervals are sufficently long.
+This thesis introduces a technique for combining short and long simulation intervals with ML parameter optimisation techniques to find optimal hardware configurations.
+Our main contributions include:

-- Investigate the tradeoff between error and simulation time present when choosing a SimPoint set's interval size
+- Investigating the tradeoff between error and simulation time present when choosing a SimPoint set's interval size
-- Discuss techniques for sub-sampling and super-sampling existing SimPoint BBV arrays to generate arrays with different interval sizes
+- Discussing techniques for sub-sampling and super-sampling existing SimPoint BBV arrays to generate arrays with different interval sizes
-- Demonstrate the viability of combining multiple SimPoint sets of different interval sizes with modern ML techniques for parameter optimisation to find performant configurations
+- Demonstrating the viability of combining multiple SimPoint sets of different interval sizes with modern ML techniques for parameter optimisation to find performant configurations
-- Present an implementation that can find global maximal configurations for given SPEC benchmarks with X% less simulation time than traditional techniques
+- Presenting an implementation that can find global maximal configurations for given SPEC benchmarks with X% less simulation time than traditional techniques

+The tools this thesis introduces will contribute to making architectural design space exploration cheaper and wide searches feasible in future reasearch.

 # Introduction